How to Apply - General Surgery QE

-- Residents in U.S. programs: Mail a paper copy of your ACGME Resident Experience Report by Role (approx. 15 pages) to the ABS office.
+Residents in U.S. programs: Mail a paper copy of your ACGME Resident Experience Report by Role to the ABS office.
 You do not need to submit the ABS operative experience report if you are sending your ACGME report.

-- Residents in Canadian programs: Complete and submit the ABS operative experience report via the ABS website.
-See note above about requirement for TA, SCC and nonoperative trauma cases.
+Residents in Canadian programs: Complete and submit the ABS operative experience report via the ABS website.
+See note above about requirement for SCC, nonoperative trauma and TA cases.